BoevaLab/CanSig/docs/preprocessing.rst

                          figure_dir=None)

-..
-Note:: Instead of calling the function with the AnnData objects in memory, we can also
+.. note:: Instead of calling the function with the AnnData objects in memory, we can also
     provide a list of paths to .h5ad files.
 This can save memory if many samples are preprocessed.
 If the data is loaded from memory we have to define a column that contains the batch_id.
 If the data is loaded from disc and the